BBC-Esq/Faster-Whisper-Transcriber/README.md

 3. **Paste** anywhere with `Ctrl+V` — the transcription is already in your clipboard!

 > **Note:** The "Copy to Clipboard" button in the sidebar lets you edit and re-copy the transcription if needed.

-## 🤝 Contributing

-Interested in helping bring this to Linux or macOS?
-Feel free to open an issue or PR!